Inheritance tax: United States

-Inheritance tax in Spain
+Spain

-Impuesto de sucesiones, in Spain, is the inheritance tax “that you must pay for the transference of goods due to the decease of a person.
-When a person dies in Spain, the set of goods will pass to their successors (heirs or legatees), and is for this acquisition of goods, rights, and obligations for which this tax must be paid”.
-In Spain, the tax is regulated in Law 29/1987, of December 18, on Inheritance and Donation Tax by Royal Decree 1629/1991, of November 8, which approves the Tax Regulation on Inheritance and Donations.
+Impuesto de sucesiones, in Spain, is the inheritance tax "that you must pay for the transference of goods due to the decease of a person.
+When a person dies in Spain, the set of goods will pass to their successors (heirs or legatees), and is for this acquisition of goods, rights, and obligations for which this tax must be paid".
+In Spain, the tax is regulated in Law 29/1987, of 18 December, on Inheritance and Donation Tax by Royal Decree 1629/1991, of 8 November, which approves the Tax Regulation on Inheritance and Donations.

 It is a progressive tax, from 7.65% to 34% not including bonuses or reductions.
 However, rebates or reductions are common in most of the autonomous communities, with several of them reducing the tax rate to 1%, sometimes even to 0% if the tax base does not exceed a certain minimum.
 The applicable rate also depends on the proximity of the recipient or heir, being lower the greater its proximity to the deceased or donor (descendants, spouse...).
 It is usually summarized with the donation tax, as many parents transfer their goods inter vivos to their heirs.

 From this tax, the Spanish state gets 2,360,932,000 euros (2019) which is a 17.3% of the total recollected by the autonomous communities.

 This tax can be partially deduced according to the blood proximity of the person who will inherit the goods.
 The amount to deduce vary considerably depending on the autonomous community, and the reduction on the amount to pay has a descendant character, according to the membership group: